 - USB flash drive (4GB minimum)

-- Windows 10 .iso file
+- Windows 10 ISO file

 2. Run WoeUSB

-The app is super simple to use.
+The app is quick to open and is easy to use.

-First select a valid Windows 10 ISO image using the file selector, and then select the correct USB drive you want to install it to from the ‘Target device’ section.
+First, select a valid Windows 10 .ISO image using the file selector button, then select the USB drive you want to write it to from the ‘Target device’ section.

 If you don’t see a USB device listed in the ‘Target device’ section do make sure it’s plugged in correctly, and then click the ‘refresh’ button to update the list of attached devices.

 Before you hit ‘install’ to create your bootable Windows USB please double-check yo have selected the correct drive first.
 The install process will totally wipe/erase the contents of the selected USB drive, and you will lose any data stored on it.